 It’s not just audio anymore.

-Competition has increased and you have to fight even harder to get a yes.
+Competition has increased, and you must fight harder to get a yes.

 In addition, many podcast hosts now have a waiting list.
 This means that not only do you have to get a yes.
-But you also have to make sure that your application gets pushed to the top of the pile.
+But you also have to ensure your application gets pushed to the top of the pile.